YJwong325/leetcode-solutions/easy/202_ happy_number.md

 7 → 49 → 97 → 130 → 10 → <u>**1**</u>

 Here, we can see that the sequence eventually reaches 1 as we continue calculating the sum of the squares of each digit of every number.
 Thus, the original number, 7, is **happy**.

+## Possible Considerations

+If an original number is a happy number because its sequence leads to a 1, we can also conclude that all following numbers leading up to the 1 is also a happy number.

+Take this sequence as an example:

+31 → 10 → 1

+Since the sequence ends in a 1 and does not loop infinitely, the original number, 31, is a happy number.
+But what about the other numbers in the sequence?

+1 will always result in a 1 when squared, so it is also a happy number.

+10 → 1

+10 can also be considered a happy number because its sequence also ends in a 1, even when it is not part of another sequence.

+Take a longer sequence as another example:

+19 → 82 → 68 → 100 → 1

+If we write out the sequences of all the individual numbers from the main sequence:

+82 → 68 → 100 → 1

+68 → 100 → 1

+100 → 1

+The sequences for the numbers do not change when we evaluate each number individually.
+We can say that all the numbers in this sequence are happy because the sequences of all individual numbers part of this sequence will end in a 1.

+Following this distinction, we can conclude that if the original number is unhappy, all the numbers in its sequence will share the same trait.
+This is called a transitive relationship.